bentoml/BentoML/docs/source/guides/adaptive_batching.rst

 .. image:: ../_static/img/batching-diagram.png

-The load balancer will distribute the requests to each of the running web services.
-The web services will in turn distribute the inference requests to the model runners.
-The distribution of to the model runners is random rather than round robin by default.
+The load balancer will distribute the requests to each of the running API services.
+The API services will in turn distribute the inference requests to the model runners.
+The distribution of requests to the model runners is random rather than round robin by default.
 This is because a proper round robin distribution does not optimize for batch processing and will actually be slower in many cases than a random distribution.
 In the future we plan to have different distribution algorithm options.

 Running with Adaptive Batching
 ------------------------------